near/ecosystem/README.md

 | [Mintbase](https://mintbase.xyz/) | NFT Creator suite, market, and [developer templates](https://templates.mintbase.xyz/) to build AI + NFT apps fast| [Apply for Grants](https://github.com/Mintbase/Grants-Program) |
 | [Potlock](https://app.potlock.org/) | Open funding and impact tracking stack on NEAR dedicated to publicgoods | [Community Chat](https://potlock.org/community) |

+We also maintain a database of all entities in the NEAR ecosystem; see the [Ecosystem Readme](ecosystem.md) for more information.

 ## Work groups

 | Work group | Responsibility | Contact |